The team photo of the 1955 World Champion Brooklyn Dodgers at Dodgertown.

 It has been nearly 70 years since the Dodgers’ 1955 World Championship and the passage of time has taken its toll on this unforgettable team.
 Gone are the majority of the Dodger players who were such important members of the ballclub, including the entire infield of first baseman Gil Hodges, second baseman Jim Gilliam, shortstop Pee Wee Reese and third baseman Jackie Robinson.
 Legendary catcher Roy Campanella, who was the 1955 National League MVP, also passed away.

 All of the starting outfielders have also passed, including Hall of Fame center fielder Duke Snider, left fielder Sandy Amoros and right fielder Carl Furillo.
-The pitching staff has also been diminished, as Joe Black, Roger Craig, Podres, Clem Labine, Billy Loes, Jim Hughes, Karl Spooner, Russ Meyer, Don Newcombe, Ed Roebuck, and Don Bessent are departed, while Carl Erskine and Sandy Koufax cherish their memories.
+The pitching staff has also been diminished, as Joe Black, Roger Craig, Podres, Clem Labine, Billy Loes, Jim Hughes, Karl Spooner, Russ Meyer, Don Newcombe, Ed Roebuck, Don Bessent and Carl Erskine are departed, while Sandy Koufax cherishes his memories.

 In addition, longtime Dodger Manager and Special Advisor to the Dodger Chairman Tommy Lasorda passed in 2021 at age 93.
 The left-hander pitched in four games in 1955.
 He later managed the Dodgers for 20 seasons, before Peter O’Malley immediately named him as a Dodger Vice President upon Lasorda’s 1996 retirement.
 Bob Borkowski, who played in nine regular-season games when Snider was injured, passed away November 18, 2017 at age 91.
 Two former teammates passed away in 2014; infielder Don Zimmer and outfielder George “Shotgun” Shuba.